Kojobo/CreativePortfolio/content/portfolio/amabie.md

 ![](/portfolio/amabie_files/amabie_purple.jpg)

 ## Fin-like Legs
-I used a beta fish as inspiration for the fin-like legs; they were initially much more flowy but I trimmed them down and made them resemble some sort of bell bottoms you'd see on Saturday Night Fever
+I used a beta fish as inspiration for the fin-like legs; they were initially much more flowy but I trimmed them down and made them resemble some sort of bell bottoms you'd see on Saturday Night Fever.

+About halfway into designing the legs, I realized that the prompt never stated the gender of Amabie.
+My initial initial thought after reading the prompt was that

 ## Long Hair